TonyMeiDeveloper/GuideOnTheSide/MoreResources/TerminalSSH.md

 Don't know your Public DNS?
-Go on the Instance Dashboard on AWS.
+Go on the Instance Dashboard on AWS and copy it.

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/terminal5.png)